 Phew!
 (I don’t know about you but another step in my skincare routine is the last thing I need).

 Here are all the skincare products that can fall under the detoxifying umbrella.
 I bet you’re already using them all! 😉

-- Cleansers: they get rid of dirt, grime, excess sebum, makeup and anything else that gets stuck onto your skin throughout the day.
+- Cleansers: They get rid of dirt, grime, excess sebum, makeup and anything else that gets stuck onto your skin throughout the day.
 If you live in a very polluted area or are wearing a full face of makeup, opt for an oil-based cleanser that melts everything away without drying out your skin.
 I’ve written about how to choose the best cleanser for your skin type and needs here.

-- Exfoliants: they remove the dead cells that accumulate on the surface of your skin, roughening up its texture and stealing its glow.
-If you’ve got oily skin or are prone to congested pores, opt for salicylic acid exfoliants: salicylic acid is the only exfoliant that can get inside the pores, removing all the gunk that’s clogging them up and giving you blackhead and pimples.
+- Exfoliants: They remove the dead cells that accumulate on the surface of your skin, roughening up its texture and stealing its glow.
+If you’ve got oily skin or are prone to congested pores, opt for salicylic acid exfoliants: salicylic acid is the only exfoliant that can get inside your pores, removing all the gunk that’s clogging them up and giving you blackhead and pimples.
 Check out this post for tips on how to choose the right exfoliant for your skin type.

-- Clay masks: clays like kaolin and bentonite absorb excess oil and small impurities on the surface of the skin.
+- Clay masks: Clays like kaolin and bentonite absorb excess oil and small impurities on the surface of the skin.
 They may be able to get some crap out of the pores, too.
 FYI, if your skin isn’t oily and shiny, you do NOT need a clay mask.
 For the best type of mask to use for your skin type, check out my guide here.

-- Antioxidant serums: if you consider the free radicals that give you wrinkles and dark spots as toxins, antioxidants are you best bet to get rid of them.
+- Antioxidant serums: If you consider the free radicals that give you wrinkles and dark spots as toxins, antioxidants are you best bet to get rid of them.
 Check out my top picks here.

 The Bottom Line